Sharon S. Oselin

 HONORS and AWARDS

-Appointed co-director of the Presley Center for Crime and Socio-legal Studies.
+Academic Director of the Presley Center of Crime and Justice Studies.

 Back to Faculty